NablaIP/pydbar/README.md

 For now we will keep things simple and a proper documentation will follow.

 To test it out simply install through: pip install py-dbar.
-A simple use case is provided in the notebook on tests folder
+A simple use case is provided in the tests folder together with Data.

+A theoretical explanation will follow on https://nablaip.squarespace.com/